Frequently Asked Questions

 Q: Is your organization just for teachers and educators?

 A: No, PASR is an Association for ALL Pennsylvania retired school employees.
 Our membership is comprised of teachers, administrators, counselors, nurses, secretaries, aides, bus drivers, cafeteria workers, maintenance staff — in short, anyone who is now receiving a pension from the Public School Employees Retirement System.
+Not a PSERS annuitant?
+No problem.
+You can still join PASR as an associate member.

 Q: May only retired school employees join this organization?